May 1, 2026

 -Sugashini, Cook in the Kalrayan Hills

-Increase wages, improve kitchen facilities, and provide better cooking equipment
+Increase their wages, improve facilities, and provide better equipment

 Meet Kamalesh